zachneill/zachneill.github.io/README.md

 # This is the portfolio of Zach Neill
-The website only utilizes HTML/CSS/JS without any framework or library (other than jQuery).
-I created this site from scratch...and Bootstrap 5.
+The website utilizes Angular.
+I created this site from scratch...and Angular Material.

 *-Created by Zach Neill*